40.4 Cohort Report

 In Microsimulation Patient Tracking, the individual patients are aggregated at each node using the individual patient data as each trial passes through specific nodes (state or transition) in each cycle.
 The aggregated data is then presented as percentages of the cohort and reward accumulation just like the Markov Cohort Extended Report.

-For example, since 1000 patients were run through the model, 822 patients were still in the Local Cancer state at the beginning of _stage 1, resulting in a cohort percentage of 0.822.
+For example, of the 1000 patients that run through the model, 822 patients were still in the Local Cancer state at the beginning of _stage 1, resulting in a cohort percentage of 0.822.

 Payoffs are reported at the aggregate level as well.
 For example, at the start of _stage 0, all 1000 patients are in the Local Cancer state, so the cost from that state is 1000/1000 * 10000 = 10000.
 Aggregate cost gets harder to track in this model in future cycles as patients progress and experience adverse events.